World Wrestling Entertainment star Bray Wyatt dies at 36

-World Wrestling Entertainment star Bray Wyatt died Thursday, WWE announced.
-He was 36.
+World Wrestling Entertainment star Bray Wyatt died Thursday at the age of 36, the organization announced.

 Wyatt, whose real name was Windham Rotunda, died “unexpectedly,” according to an article on the WWE website that did not mention a cause of death.